🌿Your Nervous System Leads the Way in the Body 🌿Â

 These responses are not personal failures.

-They are: automatic, protective, intelligent.
+They are: automatic, protective, and intelligent.

 Your nervous system is always trying to keep you safe.

-But when your awareness increases, the question changes.
+With more awareness increases, the question changes.

 Instead of judgment, you move into curiosity: